miran-tyran/test/readme.md

 # PhoneGap Workshop #

-In this tutorial, you create a fully functional employee directory application with PhoneGap.
+In this tutorial, you create a fully functional song directory application with PhoneGap.
 You will learn:

 - How to use different local data storage strategies.
 - How to use several PhoneGap APIs such as Geolocation, Contacts, and Camera.